blb509/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM (Document Object Model) is an API for HTML.

 2. What is an event?

+An event is a interaction with a webpage such as a click or scroll.

 3. What is an event listener?

+An event listener is a function that waits for an event to happen and performs an action when that event happens.

 4. Why would we convert a NodeList into an Array?

+To access the methods of an array.

 5. What is a component?

+A component is a resusable piece of code made up of HTML, CSS, and JavaScript.

 ### Git Set up